HImHome/Library-App-Frontend/README.md

 3. Start the Development Server: Run `npm start` to start the development server.
 The application will be available at http://localhost:3000.

+## Login Credentials

+For testing purposes, you can use the following credentials:

+- **User Login**
+  - Username: `oktauser@email.com`
+  - Password: `okta1234`

+- **Admin Login**
+  - Username: `adminuser@email.com`
+  - Password: `1920rockjazz`

 ## Deployment

 The front-end application is deployed on Netlify.
 You can view the live application at [React Library App](https://my-react-library-app.netlify.app).

 ## Additional Information

 The front-end is connected to a Spring Boot back-end service, which is deployed on Render.
 Ensure that the back-end service is up and running to fetch data correctly.
 If you prefer, you can also run the server locally by following the instructions in the README file available at [Library App Backend](https://github.com/crentzos/Library-App-Backend.git).
-When running locally, the back-end service will be accessible at http://localhost:8080.
+When running locally, the back-end service will be accessible at http://localhost:8080/api.